niffy-artist2876/network-utilization-monitor/README.md

 mininet> h1 ping h3 -c 10
 ```

 Expected: 0% packet loss.
-First ping has higher latency (~100ms) as the controller learns the MAC and installs flow rules.
-Subsequent pings drop to <1ms as packets are forwarded directly by the switch.
+First ping has higher latency as the controller learns the MAC and installs flow rules.
+Subsequent pings drop to less than 1ms as packets are forwarded directly by the switch.

 ### Scenario B — TCP Throughput (iperf)